Relationship on the Brink? Don’t Panic: It’s Just January.

 But also, more insidiously, people who have had issues with their relationships and who have been considering making changes (as in, breaking up or asking for a divorce) often table those discussions until after the holidays.
 Then, with fresh energy to make sweeping changes around the time of the new year, they sometimes blindside their partner with all the things they’ve been keeping to themselves since October.

 If this is happening to you right now, and you’re feeling scared and hurt, there is something I want you to know:

 This is a good thing.

 How do I know this?
 Because I’ve been a marriage counselor for a long time.
 When relationships are really in trouble, one of the things that happens is that fighting stops.
 When someone stops fighting, it means that they no longer believe that change is possible.
 They’ve given up.
 They might not even care anymore.
-And that, my friend, is the drum-beat of a breakup or divorce looming on the horizon.
+And that, my friend, is when a relationship cannot be saved, and the drum-beat of a breakup or divorce starts looming on the horizon.